AdaCore/ada_language_server/doc/settings.md

 `indentOnly`: Only indents the selected lines, without any formatting.
 `narrow"`: Formats only the selected lines.
-`full`: Formats the selected lines as well as any surrounding code required to produce a correct result (e.g, the whole list of parameters in when indenting only one particular parameter).
+`full`: Formats the selected lines as well as any surrounding code required to produce a correct result (e.g, the whole list of parameters when indenting only one particular parameter).

 By default, this option is set to `full`.